taosdata/grafanaplugin/dashboards/TDinsightV3.md

 Configure TDengine data source for Grafana version 11.

 ![datasource config](../assets/howto-add-datasource-11v.png)
-Note:
+**Note:
 1. Close the Load TDengine Alert button to prevent automatic import of alert rules when adding data sources.
-2. When deleting a data source, it is necessary to first clear the imported alarm rules
+2. When deleting a data source, you need to first click the delete button to clear the imported alarm rules.

 Save and test.
 It will report 'TDengine Data source is working' in normal circumstances.